ratchet-stpup/CinnamonTools/Extensions/0dyseus@CinnamonTweaks/README.md

 ## Change Log

+##### 1.04
+- Fixed duplication of context menu items after moving an applet in panel edit mode.

 ##### 1.03
 - Added **Tooltips** tweaks (affect only Cinnamon's UI tooltips).
     - The tooltips can have a custom show delay (system default is 300 milliseconds).